BardisRenos/Image_Preprocessing_Steps/README.md

 ### 7. Image Gradients ###

+An image gradient is a directional change in the intensity or color in an image.
+The gradient of the image is one of the fundamental building blocks in image processing.

 ### 8. Contours ###

 Contours can be explained simply as a curve that joins all the continuous points (along the boundary), having same color or intensity.
 The contours are a useful tool for shape analysis and object detection and recognition.